Adjuvo/firmware-releases/README.md

 ![Screenshot2](https://github.com/Adjuvo/firmware-releases/raw/master/write.png "write")

-Unplug the SenseGlove from the micro USB calbe and reconnect it using the same micro USB cable.
+Unplug the SenseGlove from the micro USB cable and reconnect it using the same micro USB cable.
 Your SenseGlove is now ready for use.